-The village of Broadway in the Cotswolds is as beautiful as it is historic and is ideally situated to explore the breathtaking countryside of the northern Cotswolds.
+The village of Broadway in the Cotswolds is as beautiful as it is historic and is ideally situated to explore the breath-taking countryside of the northern Cotswolds whilst staying in a stunning StayCotswold cottage in Broadway.
 Often referred to as the ‘Jewel of the Cotswolds’ the area was loved by artists from far and wide.
 It was said that William Morris was a fan of Broadway Tower, a folly which at 1024 feet above sea level is the second-highest point in the Cotswolds.Read More

 The village is well known for art and antiques and its streets are home to several of England’s best art galleries such as Haynes Fine Art at Picton House.
 Here you will find a selection of British and European art and antique furniture, with regular exhibitions featuring works from artists as far afield as New York.

-If your budget won’t quite stretch that far you can treat yourself to a gift from the independent bookstore, Blandford Books, or a heart themed gift from All of My Heart.
+If your budget won’t quite stretch that far you can treat yourself to a gift from the independent bookstore, Blandford Books, or a unique gift from Cotswold Trading.
 Also with such wonderful walks on your doorstep it will come as no surprise that the village is home to Landmark Stores where you will find clothes and accessories from Barbour, Patagonia and Joules to name a few.